0xPolygonMiden/compiler/README.md

 * The `midenc` executable, which provides a command-line tool that provides a convenient way to compile Wasm or HIR modules/programs to Miden Assembly and test them.

-See the `docs` directory for detailed documentation covering the design and implementation of HIR and the various passes comprising the compilation pipeline.
+We've published initial [documentation](https://0xpolygonmiden.github.io/compiler) in mdBook format for easier reading, but you can also read it directly in the `docs` directory.
+This documentation covers how to get started with the compiler, as well as various odds and ends about the design and implementation of HIR and the various passes comprising the compilation pipeline.

 This project is a work-in-progress, stay tuned for updates as things develop.